 Although you should definitely diversify your investments, both in different companies and industries, investing in too many companies may actually bring more harm than benefit.

-What these investors do not realize, is that if you were to purchase a blue-chip stock that has been around for a very long time, and may likely be around forever, you'll be minimizing your risk tenfold.
+What these investors do not realize, is that if you were to purchase a blue-chip stock that has been around for a very long time, and may likely be around forever, you'd be minimizing your risk tenfold.

-Moreover, these blue-chip stocks likely include a diversified portfolio of products, services, and revenue avenues.
+Moreover, these blue-chip stocks typically include a diversified portfolio of products, services, and revenue avenues.
 Very few, if any, of the large cap dividend-paying companies are making all of their income on one particular product or service.